 Anyone that knows me knows that I have an addiction.
 It may not be to drugs, alcohol, or smoking but it is just as fierce – it’s to McDonalds.
 Since I was a little girl, my ideal meal was a Big Mac combo and I haven’t faltered since.
 The zesty Mac sauce and the salty fries make my mouth water just thinking about it.
 Even when I lived three hours away from the nearest McDonalds, I would make the trek at least once a month to get my fix.
 My husband was fully aware of my faults when we met and he still accepted me with open arms.
 It was a surprise that I’d yet to win any major prize on the McDonalds Monopoly and I had proposed that it was rigged.
 Continue reading

-When you marry your best friend who is equally as crazy and foolish, its amazing what free-spirited pictures can be taken on your wedding day.
 From rock climbing, trapeze-swinging, sand-jumping, and over-the-shoulder throwing, we had it all.
 But what else would you expect from a couple that knew each other for a month before moving in together, explored countries together, and sold everything to move across the continent and start a new life together?
-This is my fairy tale.
 Continue reading

 Some of my favorite photos are jump action shots, but they can be difficult to achieve.
 Action photography requires you to be quick and know your camera.
 In most occasions, though, it is the funny, off-time shots that make the day memorable.